framework-one/framework-one.github.io/source/documentation/reference-manual.markdown

 ### public struct function getSubsystemConfig( string subsystem )

 Returns the configuration for the named subsystem, as a copy of `variables.framework.subsystems[subsystem]`.
 If no configuration exists for the named subsystem, an empty struct is returned.
-FW/1 uses this to retrieve the per-subsystem `baseURL` value, if any, as part of `buildURL()` and `redirect()`.
+FW/1 uses this to retrieve the per-subsystem `baseURL` value, if any, as part of `buildURL()` and `redirect()`, as well as `diConfig` if you are using DI/1 to manage subsystem bean factories automatically.

 ### public boolean function hasBeanFactory()